 Some time ago visitors to St. Andrew’s Church included a group of Norwegian pastors.
 This poem was read, and had a profound effect.
 One of the pastors strode up and down the aisle, repeating over and over again the phrase And now in age I bud again.
 'The Flower', one of the loveliest poems in the English language, pictures things seen and unseen, the material and the spiritual, the earthly and the heavenly, and does so with a freshness and lyrical beauty which restores the soul and refreshes the spirit.

 From that high point, the poem goes on to appeal to the emotions and to all the senses with visions of heavenly bliss.
 The composer Alec Roth set verses of this poem as a hymn tune, and Sandi Ferguson painted a card (available from our Gift Shop) with flowers which Herbert would have known in the 17th century and incorporated the hymn tune.
-Subsequently, Alec has reworked the hymn tune into a more elaborate version as a short anthem for an unaccompanied choir which has been published by Peters Edition Ltd.
+Subsequently, Alec has reworked the hymn tune into a more elaborate version as a short anthem for an unaccompanied choir which has been published by Edition Peters.

 Back to Our Archives